stone16/ruby_stocking_market_app/README.md

 Personal Project, literally wanna understand how ruby on rails work by doing a personal project.

+This app is pretty lightweight, just use ruby on rails, devise for user management, and use some stock qupte api to get info.

+Two table, one for user info, another one for stock info, also build association among those two tables.

 # How to run the app

 `rails server`